 Surprisingly, a week after that I would find that sock in my drawer.

-And even though we celebrate a warm Christmas in Brazil, our decoration and drawings often include snow to welcome Santa Claus who comes from the North Pole.
+And even though we celebrate a warm Christmas in Brazil, our decorations and drawings often include snow to welcome Santa Claus, who comes from the North Pole.

-On a side note, I’ve read on many international websites where they say our Santa Claus comes from Greenland, but that’s not true.
+On a side note, I’ve read on many international websites that they say our Santa Claus comes from Greenland, but that’s not true.
 In Brazil Christmas traditions, he comes from the North Pole.

 Papai Noel pronunciation: pah-pah-ee noh-EL

 Brazil at Christmas: Religious celebrations